ghoststead/steady-cli/README.md

 ```shell script
 steady publish-theme /path/to/theme.zip
 ```
-This command will not activate the theme, but will replace an already active theme.
+This command will not activate a new theme, but will replace an already active theme.

 ### Get help
 ```shell script